Appearance

 npx wrangler pages project create schemastack-admin --production-branch main

-npx wrangler pages project create schemastack-spread --production-branch main
+npx wrangler pages project create schemastack-app --production-branch main

 # Docs sites (accessed via CNAME subdomains)